Brisbane Roar FC: Controversies

-In 2015, Roar switched their home Asian Champions League games away from Brisbane and instead played them on The Gold Coast, a distance of 83 km.
-The move angered many supporters.
+In 2015, Roar switched their home Asian Champions League games away from Brisbane and instead played them on The Gold Coast, a distance of 83 km, having earlier teased fans with an “exciting times ahead" announcement leaving fans frustrated.
+This move angered many supporters.

 In 2015 the club endured a financial crisis with FFA CEO David Gallop instructed the club owners to immediately address the Roar's financial problems or have their A-League licence revoked.
 Bakrie Group injected an initial sum of $1m to stabilise the club's finances before successfully retaining ownership of the club.

 In 2015, star midfielder Luke Brattan walked out on the club over unpaid Super contributions.